fairandsmart/right-consent/_docs/07-context-anatomy.md

 ### Options

-Some smal options can also be customized in the context like displaying a 'Accept All' button, placing the footer on top of the form instead of on the bottom and an option to associate preferences in processing elements display (a particular
+Other options allows specific customization like displaying a 'Accept All' button, placing the footer on top of the form instead of on the bottom and associating preferences with processing elements.